Mirza Ghalib (film)

 Mirza Ghalib (मिर्ज़ा ग़ालिब; مرزا غالب) is a 1954 Indian Hindi and Urdu language biographical film, directed by Sohrab Modi.
-Based on the life of well-known poet Mirza Ghalib, the film was acclaimed upon release.
+Based on the life of well-known poet Mirza Ghalib, the film was acclaimed upon release on 10 December 1954.

 It stars Bharat Bhushan as Ghalib and Suraiya as his tawaif lover, Moti Begum.
 The film won the President's Gold Medal for the All India Best Feature Film and the President's Silver Medal for Best Feature Film in Hindi in the 2nd National Film Awards for 1954.

-The film is also considered as one of Suraiya's best performance.
+The film is also considered as one of Suraiya's best performances.

 Plot

-The film depicts an episode in the life of famous poet Mirza Ghalib during the last Mogul King, Bahadur Shah Zafar's times.
-The story revolves around the love and admiration of Moti Begum, (named "Chaudhvin"(moon-faced) by Mirza Ghalib), played by Suraiya, for Mirza Ghalib, played by Bharat Bhushan, and its end in the tragic death of 'Chadhvin' (Suraiya).
+The film depicts an episode in the life of famous poet Mirza Ghalib (27 December 1797 - 18 February 1869) during the last Mughal King, Bahadur Shah Zafar's times.
+The story revolves around the love and admiration of Moti Begum, (named "Chaudhvin"(moon-faced) by Mirza Ghalib), played by Suraiya, for Mirza Ghalib, and its end in the tragic death of 'Chaudhvin'.

-Ghalib is already a married man, married to "Umrao Begum" (Nigar Sultana), who is a pious woman, in love with and in awe of her poet husband.
-Emperor Bahadur Shah "Zafar" (Iftekhar), himself a poet of considerable stature, is hosting a "mushaira" (poetry recitation session).
+Mirza Ghalib (Bharat Bhushan) is already a married man, married to "Umrao Begum" (Nigar Sultana), who is a pious woman, in love with and in awe of her poet husband.
+Emperor Bahadur Shah Zafar (Iftekhar), himself a poet of considerable stature, is hosting a "mushaira" (poetry recitation session).
 At the "mushaira", the poetry of "Zauq" is much applauded; Mirza Asadullah Khan "Ghalib", on the other hand, finds no takers for his "ghazals" (poems).
 (In another scene, when ghalib is reciting out of court, even the general populace thinks his ghazals are too profound and his Urdu too difficult.)
 In the more intellectual environment of the mushaira, nobody except the Mufti (Murad) and the Kotwal, Hashmat Khan (Ulhas) can find anything to appreciate in Ghalib's poetry.
 The Mufti expresses his appreciation to Ghalib; the Kotwal spends his time hurriedly writing down the ghazal Ghalib has just recited.
 Ghalib instead of reciting melodiously as others do, starts by just "reading" his ghazals dryly (maybe he finds the poets below his calibre), and even calls himself a poet ("Sukhanver") par excellence in one of his ghazals.
 This irks some of the poets present, at which Ghalib walks out of the court.